AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/identity-crosswalk.md

 **Work in progress**

-Learn all about identity crosswalks in Real-Time CDP Collaboration, including how bring identity crosswalks in from different sources, and how to manage identity crosswalks.
+Learn all about identity crosswalks in Real-Time CDP Collaboration, including how to bring identity crosswalks in from different sources, and how to manage identity crosswalks.